typelevel/kind-projector/README.md

 ### Future Work

 Variance annotations are not yet supported.
-It's like that the wilcard syntax will use `+?` and `-?`, e.g. `Function2[-?, Int, +?]`.
+It's likely that the wilcard syntax will use `+?` and `-?`, e.g. `Function2[-?, Int, +?]`.

-The right approach for the lambda syntax is a bit less clear; possible candidates are:
+It's a bit less clear what the lambda syntax should use.
+Possible candidates are:

  * `Lambda[(-[A], +[B]) => Function2[A, Int, B]]`